XuYin94/FBR/README.md

 ###

 Steps of experiments:
-You can directly run the code by excuting the script script_contrast.sh on the script folder.
+* You can directly run the code by excuting the script script_contrast.sh on the script folder.
+*  The steps consist of
+**  Train the seeds
+** Post processing with CRF
+** Evaluation